nsswifter/SwiftArrayPermutations/README.md

 ## Method 2

-The [second method](PermutationsSourceCode/method2.swift) also generates all permutations of the elements in the array, but uses a slightly different approach.
+The [Second Method](PermutationsSourceCode/method2.swift) also generates all permutations of the elements in the array, but uses a slightly different approach.
 It uses a recursive algorithm to remove one element from the array at a time, generates permutations of the remaining elements, and then inserts the removed element at the beginning of each permutation.

 ```swift
 extension Array {